 Not a good feeling at all.

-So today I thought I would give you 10 ways I use to keep my home smelling like a home and not a diaper pail.
+So today I thought I would give you 10 ways I use to keep my home smelling like a home and not a diaper pail, even with the childcare.

 10 Ways to Keep Your House From Smelling Like a Diaper

-- Baking Soda – Starting with the stuff you already have around the house.
+- Baking Soda – Let’s start with the stuff you already have around the house.
 Baking soda has long been used to absorb random odors around the home.
-Baking soda is versatile and cheap.
+Versatile and cheap, Baking soda is a great staple to have.
 Try sprinkling it on your carpet or area rugs just before vacuuming or in a dish to just leave undisturbed for an ongoing magnet for household smells.

 - Spray fresheners – I personally love using the timed spray fresheners.
 They require you to purchase the unit, batteries, and the replaceable cartridges so they are a little more on the pricey side.
 Depending on the setting that you choose, they spray a refreshing smell of your choosing every now and then to help your room smell nice all the time.